Neargye/nameof/doc/reference.md

 ## `NAMEOF_TYPE_EXPR`

-* Obtains string name type of expression, reference and cv-qualifiers are ignored.
+* Obtains type name of expression, reference and cv-qualifiers are ignored.

 * Returns reference to `nameof::cstring`, a constexpr null-terminated string type.
 Marked `constexpr` and `noexcept`.